Every restaurant wants the same thing in 2026: more customers, more often.

 Simple Metrics to Track Weekly

-If your campaigns run through QR codes and a platform like VISU, you can track how many people scanned each campaign, how many came back after a reward, and which offers generate the most repeat visits.
-That means you can stop guessing and double down on what clearly works.
+If your campaigns run through QR codes and a platform like VISU, you can track how many people scanned, how many came back after a reward, and which offers generate the most repeat visits.

 Putting It All Together

-When you combine these principles with interactive experiences like QR codes that track visits, give instant rewards, and build real loyalty, every new guest becomes an opportunity to create long-term revenue, not just a one-time ticket.
+When you combine these principles with interactive experiences like QR codes that track visits, give instant rewards, and build real loyalty—every new guest becomes an opportunity to create long-term revenue.

 Frequently Asked Questions